icons8/aitools-docs/docs/Upscaler.md

 Icons8 Smart Upscaler is a tool that automatically increases image resolution without losing quality using the AI.
 For example, Upscaler will be helpful when you want to:
 * Improve old photos from your family's archives.
-* Make the blurry pictures you snapped in haste sharper.
+* Reduce noise on photos taken in low-light conditions.
 * Enhance low resolution downloaded from internet.

 ## Uploading